PipedreamHQ/pipedream/docs/docs/troubleshooting/README.md

 ### How do I share my workflow with Support?

-First, go your **Workflow Settings** and share your workflow with Pipedream Support.
+First, navigate to your **Project Settings** and share your project with Pipedream Support.

-If your workflow is part of a Project, navigate to the **Project Settings** to grant access to us.
+If your workflow is _not_ part of a Project, go to the **Workflow Settings** to grant access to us.

 When filling out the request form at [https://pipedream.com/support](https://pipedream.com/support), please provide detailed information along with the URL from your browser's address bar, which should look something like: